 VGK · Vanguard FTSEEuropean ETF

-Interview-style discussion about Russia’s fiscal strain (“money running out”), potential VAT increases, lasting sanctions, the EU debate over using frozen Russian assets, and recession risk.
-The actionable angle is macro/geopolitics: prolonged sanctions and higher Russian fiscal pressure tend to support defense spending, sustain energy/geopolitical risk premia, and weigh on Europe’s growth‑sensitive and energy‑intensive sectors.
+Interview-style discussion (no single new headline) about Russia’s fiscal strain (“money running out”), potential VAT (НДС) increases, ongoing/lasting sanctions, the EU debating use of frozen Russian assets, and recession risk.
+The actionable angle is macro/geopolitics: prolonged sanctions and higher Russia fiscal pressure tend to support defense spending, sustain energy/geopolitical risk premia, and weigh on Europe’s growth-sensitive/energy-intensive sectors.
+However, the entry itself does not

 Latest market-close explanation